reiver/interledger-fellowship/README.md

 ## Need

-The Internet, the Web, and social media have become central venues for commerce.
+The **Internet**, the **Web**, and **social-media** have become central venues for **commerce**.
-They are not just places where people connect — they are economies where creators, businesses, and workers earn income, build livelihoods, and support their families.
+They are not just places where people connect — **they are economies** where creators, businesses, and workers earn income, build livelihoods, and support their families.

 Yet participation in these economies is increasingly mediated by a small number of powerful platforms.

-For creators, making a living often means relying on platforms like YouTube, TikTok, or Instagram.
-This creates a structural vulnerability: access to audiences — and therefore income — can be lost overnight due to account suspensions, policy changes, or opaque moderation decisions.
+For creators, relying on services like YouTube, TikTok, or Instagram creates structural vulnerability: access to audiences — and therefore income — can be lost overnight due to account suspensions, policy changes, or opaque moderation decisions.
-In some cases, entire channels disappear without recourse, severing critical economic relationships, and loss of ones (sometimes only) source of income.
+Entire channels or stores can disappear without recourse, severing critical economic relationships.

-Even peer-to-peer marketplaces such as eBay and Facebook Marketplace extend this pattern of platform dependence, where individuals and small businesses rely on centralized systems for listing, discovery, and transaction flow.
+Even peer-to-peer marketplaces such as eBay or Facebook Marketplace extend this dependency.
-Sellers can face sudden account restrictions, delisting, or reduced visibility through opaque ranking and enforcement mechanisms, often with limited transparency or recourse
-As a result, access to buyers and income streams remains mediated by platform policies and algorithms, reinforcing structural dependence on intermediaries even in ostensibly decentralized or peer-to-peer commerce environments.
+Sellers face sudden restrictions, delisting, or reduced visibility through opaque ranking and enforcement mechanisms.
+Access to buyers and income streams remains controlled by platform policies and algorithms, reinforcing reliance on centralized intermediaries even in systems that appear decentralized.

-This fragility extends across the broader Web.
+This fragility extends to the broader Web.

-Large marketplaces such as Amazon, Alibaba, and eBay control significant portions of online commerce, with the ability to remove products or sellers unilaterally.
+Large marketplaces like Amazon, Alibaba, and eBay can remove products or sellers unilaterally.
-Discovery is heavily influenced by companies like Google, Apple, and Meta, whose control over search, app distribution, and advertising shapes which businesses succeed.
-Payments depend on centralized networks like Visa, Mastercard, and PayPal, which can restrict or deny transactions.
-Meanwhile, cloud and commerce infrastructure providers such as Amazon Web Services and Shopify underpin much of the digital economy, meaning policy or pricing changes can have wide-reaching effects.
+Search and discovery are shaped by companies like Google, Apple, and Meta.
+Payments rely on networks like Visa, Mastercard, and PayPal, while cloud infrastructure from providers such as AWS or Shopify underpins much of the digital economy.
+Policy or pricing changes at any of these points can have wide-reaching effects.

 Taken together, this concentration of power limits economic agency and reduces the resilience of online livelihoods.

-A more open and decentralized approach to social commerce is needed—one where people can participate in digital economies without being dependent on a small number of centralized intermediaries.

-All social commerce should not be controlled by a small number of powerful corporations.
+**All social commerce should not be controlled by a small number of powerful corporations.**

 ## Impact